Musa Khan of Bengal

 Musa Khan (মূসা খাঁ; died April 1623) was a Bengali zamindar and the ruler of Bhati, a region in medieval Bengal that covered the greater districts of Dhaka, Mymensingh, Comilla, and Sylhet in present-day Bangladesh.
 He also served as the chief of the Baro-Bhuyans, a confederation of soldier-landowners who aimed to resist the Mughal invasion of Bengal and to continue the legacy of his father, Isa Khan.

 Early life and family

 Musa Khan's grave, at the Musa Khan Mosque premises, Dhaka University.

-Musa Khan was born into a Bengali Muslim Rajput family from Sarail.
-He was the eldest son of Isa Khan, probably by his first wife Fatima Bibi, who was the daughter of Ibrahim Danishmand.
-Khan's grandfather, Kalidas Gazdani, converted to Islam under the guidance of Ibrahim Danishmand.
-Musa Khan's grandfather, Sulaiman Khan, married the Sultan's daughter Syeda Momena Khatun and received the Zamindari of Sarail which passed onto Musa Khan's father.
+Musa Khan was the eldest son of Isa Khan, probably by his first wife Fatima Bibi, who was the daughter of Ibrahim Danishmand.
+Khan's grandfather, Kalidas Gazdani, served as Dewan and accepted Islam under the guidance of Ibrahim Danishmand, taking on the name Sulaiman Khan.
+Sulaiman Khan, married the Sultan's daughter, Syeda Momena Khatun, and received the Zamindari of Sarail which passed onto Musa Khan's father.
 Musa Khan had two younger brothers, Abdullah Khan and Mahmud Khan.
 Along with his maternal cousin Alaul Khan, the three of them assisted Musa Khan when he was fighting against the Mughals.
 He also had another brother called Ilyas Khan who later surrendered to the Mughals.